cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 ### Add a New Recipe File

-Below is the process to follow for adding a new recipe.
+The process to follow for adding a new recipe is:

 1. Add a new file under [codegen/recipes](codegen/recipes) called `myservice.go`.
 2. Inside the new file, add a function called `MyServiceResources()` that returns `[]*Resource`.